shoukolate/Verto-Chat-Android/README.md

     • Send messages in any language supported by Unicode.
     • No configuration needed.

-Verto Chat is based on KouChat for android.

 Verto Chat is based on this kouchat-android snapshot: https://github.com/kvsjxd/kouchat-android

 Original Kouchat repository: https://github.com/blurpy/kouchat-android